 - Bus drivers staying overnight at a local motel or hotel away from your group, if a group’s bus company does not include driver lodging in the bus contract, or the festival has not arranged for your drivers to stay at your selected lodging property.

-- Trip Cancellation Protection.
-Please refer to the post departure travel protection plan description, the festival’s trip cancellation/no refund policies withn WPSMF Ski Locker for why a group should absolutely consider for its members to purchase “Cancel For Any Reason” (CFAR) Trip Cancellation policies for its members through a 3rd
+- Travel Protection Plans.
+Any type of travel protection plan for group members must be purchased individually with most, if not all reputable student travel insurance providers.
+Therefore, this cost will be incurred by the individual group members.
+Please refer to the festival’s trip cancellation/no refund policies within WPSMF Ski Locker for why a group should absolutely consider for its members to purchase “Cancel For Any Reason” (CFAR) Trip Cancellation policies for its members through an insurance provider.

 - Ski Rental Upgrades are available to any group member wishing to receive more high-performance ski rentals.
 Rental upgrades are not necessarily recommended for beginner or intermediate skiers, but may be preferred by a well experienced skier.
 When an individual registers online with the festival, chooses skiing as their recreation choice, and selects a ski rental upgrade; the rental upgrade will be paid by the individual person, directly to the ski rental shop.
 An upgrade charge will vary among ski rental shops, but estimated at $10-20/day+ tax.